dynamo58/deno-ttv-bot/README.md

 $ cd deno-ttv-bot
 ```

+Now rename the `.env.example` file to `.env` and populate it with your
-Inspect the `src/main.example.ts` and modify it.
+information.
+Then inspect the `src/main.example.ts` and modify it.
 Then run

 ```bash
 $ TESTING=1 LOCAL=1 PORT=3000 deno run --allow-read --allow-net --allow-env